Who is Jennifer Clare?

 (I think I’d been holding these 5 kg weights for about twenty minutes for this photo.
 My arms were on FIRE!)

 So who am I?
-I’m a trainer, a presenter and a therapeutic coach.
+I’m a trainer, a presenter, a nutritionist, and a therapeutic coach.
 Oh – and I wrote a book: Stub Out The Habit – Quit Smoking Without Cravings Or Regrets

 What qualifications do you have?

 Tons!
 I was one of the founding members of the Australian Board of NLP, and am a lifetime member of the International Association of Coaches.
-I’m a Master Practitioner of NLP, Master Practitioner of Matrix Therapies, a Hypnotherapist, and a certified Life Coach.
+I’m a Master Practitioner of NLP, Master Practitioner of Matrix Therapies, a Hypnotherapist, a certified Life Coach, and a Precision Nutrition Level Two Nutritionist.
 I have a thick file of certifications and awards.

 What’s your story?